JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/jsopx.AspNetCore/p1/v1/OpenProjects/ReadMe.md

 - **Version**: **`v 1.0`**

-- The **JSopX™ RCL x Assets Razor Class Library Project** is has evolved from the SharedResources concept, this Razor Class Library manages static assets with a more modern approach.
+- The **JSopX™ RCL x Assets Razor Class Library Project** has evolved from the `SharedResources` Project, this Razor Class Library manages static assets with a more modern approach.
 It ensures that all projects benefit from a centralized, easily maintainable asset pipeline.

 - **Explore GitHub**: [JSopX.RCLxAssets](../../../../../OpenProjects/jsopx.RCLxAssets)